jaehyeon-kim/site/content/blog/2017-04-08-serverless-data-product-1/index.md

 ## Lambda function handler

 [Lambda function handler](http://docs.aws.amazon.com/lambda/latest/dg/python-programming-model-handler-types.html) is a function that AWS Lambda can invoke when the service executes the code.
-In this example, it downloads the model objects from S3, predicts admission status and returns the result - *handler.py* and *test_handler.py* can be found in the [GitHub repo](https://github.com/jaehyeon-kim/serverless-poc/tree/master/poc-logit-handler).
+In this example, it downloads the model objects from S3, predicts admission status and returns the result - *handler.py* and *test_handler.py* can be found in the [**GitHub repository**](https://github.com/jaehyeon-kim/serverless-poc/tree/master/poc-logit-handler).

 This and the next sections are based on the following posts with necessary modifications.